-6.1 Notes.
-The notes specified in MIL-PRF-31032 are applicable to this specification.

-6.1.1 Intended use.
-This specification sheet was developed for the use of verifying the performance of rigid, woven E-glass reinforced, thermosetting resin base materials, multilayered (three or more conductor layers) printed boards with plated holes (with or without blind or buried vias), that will use soldering for component mounting.
-Printed boards of other base material types or construction styles can be tested or verified to the performance requirements contained in this document, however, the performance parameters of other MIL-PRF-31032 performance specifications sheets may be more appropriate.

-- 6.2 Acquisition requirements.
+- 6.1 Notes.
+The notes specified in MIL-PRF-31032 are applicable to this specification. - 6.1.1 Intended use.
+This specification sheet was developed for the use of verifying the performance of rigid, woven glass reinforced, thermosetting resin base materials, single and double sided printed wiring boards, with or without plated holes, that will use soldering for component mounting.
+Printed wiring boards of other base material types or construction styles can be tested or verified to the performance requirements contained in this document, however, the performance parameters of other performance specifications sheets may be more appropriate. - 6.2 Acquisition requirements. - 6.2.1 Primary acquisition requirements.
 Acquisition documents should specify the following: - a.
 Title, number, revision letter, and date of this specification. - b.
-The specific issues of individual documents referenced (see section 2). - c.
+The specific issue of individual documents referenced (see section 2). - c.
 Title, number, and date of applicable printed board procurement documentation or drawing.
 Identification of the originating design activity and, if applicable, the Government approved deviation list for the printed board procurement documentation or drawing. - d.
 The complete product procurement documentation part or identifying number (see 3.1). - e.
-The printed wiring board type (type 3 or 4, see 1.2.1 and 3.1) and grade of wrap copper plating (A, B, or C, see 1.2.2 and 3.1). - f.
+The printed wiring board classification (type 1 or 2, see 1.2 and 3.3). - f.
 Title, number, revision letter (with amendment number when applicable), and date of the applicable design standard with performance classification. - g.
 Requirements for delivery of one copy of the quality conformance inspection data pertinent to the product inspection lot to be supplied with each shipment by the QML manufacturer, if applicable. - h.
-Requirements for certificate of compliance, if applicable. - i.
-Requirements for notification of change of product or process to the contracting activity in addition to notification to the qualifying activity, if applicable. - j.
+Requirements for certificate of compliance, if applicable. - Requirements for notification of change of product or process to the contracting activity in addition to notification to the qualifying activity, if applicable. - j.
 Packaging required (see 5.1). - k.
-If special or additional identification marking is required (see 3.8).
+If special or additional identification marking is required (see 3.8). - Requirements for the solderability test method to be used (see appendix J of MIL-PRF-31032).